olutobi1996/JavascriptGeneralKnowledge/README.md

 ![image](https://github.com/user-attachments/assets/f7b2ffef-c7ae-4ea3-8922-d15f8903a1eb)

-- __The Question Section__
+- __The Question & Answer Section__

 -This section will allow the user to play the quiz game.
 The user will be able to easily see the questions for the quiz game.
 -The user will be able to select the question answer of there choice below the question, i have used a multiple choice layout format.
 Also as an addition to make the quiz more exciting i have used a javascript time function, everytime the user answers the question wrong there time will be effected by 10s.
 I Have also created the question section in my index.html using a div element and within div element i have used ids that can be styled and called in css & javascript.
+The answers have also been created using option buttons in my index.html and check answer (event object) function has been created using an if statment to check the users answer is correct

 ![image](https://github.com/user-attachments/assets/5e3a4846-9f39-499a-89d0-bbb0cc1f512b)

 - __The Score Area__

 When the quiz has finished by either time running out or questions are finished, you will be automatically shown a message saying "Well done".
 Beneth this message you will be shown a message saying "your final score is...(whatever your final score is").
 Then beneth this message you will be given a message saying "Enter your initials" with a text box to enter in your initals, also if you do not enter your initials you will be given a pop up message aswell saying "Please enter your initials before pressing submit!".
+I have used index.html to create my div element with ids in it & one of these ids are hidden id that will be called in my javascript.
+Within the div element i have created another h2 and p element for the text that the user sees.
+I have then styled these in my css.
+I have then created an end quiz function in my js and have called the hidden attribute and hide cards attribue to clear any visable cards at the end of the quiz and show the the final score.
+I also used a if loop for the submit initals text inside a storescore function and also within this prevent default to prevent behaviour of form submission.

 ![image](https://github.com/user-attachments/assets/f0fd243e-c74a-43d9-9212-1cdab08195b7)